elabftw/elabdoc/doc/user-guide.rst

 If you want to have complete control over the import process, you can use a helper program to do the import.

+.. warning:: **Important**: the scripts below will import automatically all the rows present in your CSV file.
+Try first with a few rows before importing everything, so you have a chance to correct errors easily!

+To install the `elabapy` python library, see: `elabapy on github <https://github.com/elabftw/elabapy>`_.

 .. code-block:: python